benjamin102014/Cloud-Media-Server/README.md

 # Cloud-Media-Server
-Universal Media Server hosted on Google Cloud, using Filestore as remote file system storage and Filebrowser for uploading and interacting with media files.
+Universal Media Server hosted on Google Cloud, using Filestore as remote file system storage and File Browser for uploading and interacting with media files.

 # Prerequisites
 - `Terraform`